Battle of Pianosa: Background

-The battle
+Battle

 The Genoese fleet left its base mid-April and headed south into the Tyrrhenian Sea looking for corsairs.
 On 25 April, in the Tuscan archipelago, near the island of Pianosa, the Genoese ships met the Kaid Ali flotilla.
 More numerous and with the support of a favourable strong southern wind (sirocco), the Barbary corsairs were at a clear advantage.
 Andrea Doria had his galleys turn face and flee while the Bizertine began to pursue.
 The chase went on for about 20 nautical miles and probably four hours.
 The strong wind put the larger and more seaworthy Genoese ships at an advantage.
 They reached the westernmost cape of the island of Elba ahead of their pursuers.

 Having reached Elba, the Genoese captain took advantage of a local wind pattern to change direction and head straight towards the Bizertines.
 However, the newly recruited free-rowers of the two additional ships lacked the skill and strength for these arduous maneuvers and began drifting with the wind.
 Andrea Doria had to send two of his older galleys to tow the less experienced ships.
 Two-thirds of the Genoese ships were unable to face-off and run down the adversary in time.
 Rather than letting the opportunity pass, Andrea Doria put his nephew Filippino Doria in charge of the four slower ships and took his main galleys, the Capitana and the Patrona, straight towards the Bizertine to pin them down before the main force arrived.

 The Genoese had more artillery than the corsairs and managed to do some damage with their cannons.
 However the Bizertine succeeded in grappling and boarding the Genoese ships.
 Hand-to-hand combat ensued.
 Badly outnumbered, Doria and his men managed to sustain the shock for fifteen minutes.
 At this point the four ships under Filippino Doria reached the thick of the fight and within half-an-hour the battle was won for the Genoese.
 Only three fuste ships of the corsairs managed to escape.
 The rest of the flotilla – possibly as many as nine vessels of various sizes – were captured or sunk.
 The Capitana of the Pope had been recovered and was towed back to Genoa along with four other ships.